guanjue/S3norm/README.md

 ### All output files will be saved to the following directories inside the working directory:
 ```
 nbp/: The p-value of each sample based on the NB background model.
-s3norm_info/: The scatterplot and the parameters used in PKnorm normalization for each dataset
+s3norm_info/: The scatterplot and the parameters used in S3norm normalization for each dataset
-s3norm_sig/: The signal files of the PKnorm normalized data
+s3norm_sig/: The signal files of the S3norm normalized data
-ref_info/: The scatterplot and the parameters used in PKnorm normalization for reference datasets across all marks
+ref_info/: The scatterplot and the parameters used in S3norm normalization for reference datasets across all marks
-s3norm_ref_sig/: The signal files of the PKnorm normalized reference data
+s3norm_ref_sig/: The signal files of the S3norm normalized reference data
 fisherp/: The merged p-value from each sample's NB p-value by the Fisher's method
 list_files/: All of the list files used in the pipeline
-s3norm_0_100_sig/: The signal files of the PKnorm normalized data with the upper & lower bound limitation
+s3norm_0_100_sig/: The signal files of the S3norm normalized data with the upper & lower bound limitation
 ```